rmerfeld/merfeld.info/content/about.md

 slug = "about"
 +++

-The blogs are intended to serve more as a personal notebook about my interests (tech and outdoor).
+The blogs are intended to serve more ore less as a personal notebook about my interests (technical stuff and maybe cycling or hiking).

-It will be easier to leave the "outdoor" area in German, as this is my native language.

 Thanks for reading ...